 - I’m worried that my child / student is discussing self-harm on the app – what should I do?

-- Someone has set up a fake Yubo profile in my child’s / student’s name – can you remove it?
+- Someone has set up a fake Yubo profile of me / my child / student – can you remove it?

 - I’ve found out that my child / student is sharing naked / other intimate images on Yubo – how can I prevent this?